Cricket Wireless: History

 In July 2013, AT&T agreed to buy Cricket Wireless' parent for $1.2 billion.
 The FCC approved the acquisition between AT&T and Leap Wireless in March 2014.
 In doing so, AT&T merged its own Aio Wireless prepaid brand into Cricket to form the "New Cricket".
 Cricket Wireless began a gradual shutdown of its CDMA network in March 2015 before a total shutdown in September 2015 and moved all users over to AT&Ts GSM network.
 All users were required to buy new devices in order to be able to maintain connectivity to the new Cricket network.
 Cricket Wireless, alongside AT&T, shut down its 2G networks on December 31, 2016.
 Customers with legacy handsets were also required to upgrade their devices to use on newer networks.

 Cricket Wireless deployed its 5G network nationwide on August 21, 2020.
 Shortly afterward, Cricket announced the shutdown of its 3G network starting in February 2022.

-Coverage network

-Prior to its acquisition by AT&T, Cricket's CDMA network used its home network and roaming agreements with Sprint, among other CDMA carriers.
-However, Cricket's CDMA network was shut down and the spectrum was reframed for use on AT&T's HSPA+ and LTE networks.
-Following the acquisition by AT&T, Cricket Wireless released devices that use AT&T's 3G, 4G, and 4G LTE networks.

-Cricket Wireless noted on its old website that CDMA service would be terminated as early as September 2015.
-Most devices prior to the merger would not be compatible on the GSM network except the iPhone 4s, iPhone 5, iPhone 5c, and iPhone 5s.
-Compatible iPhone devices would only require a new SIM card.
+Offerings

+Cricket offers a variety of phones including most of the latest iPhone and Android models.
+Like typical prepaid carriers, they offer feature phones, inexpensive smartphones, and phones under their own brand like the Cricket Icon.